privoit/emr-hail/readme.md

 - Log Bucket - EMR logs will be written here
 - SageMaker Jupyter Bucket - Users notebooks will be backed up here, and common/example notebooks will be stored here as well.

 *Note: S3 bucket names MUST be unique.
-If the S3 bucket name is in use elsewhere, deployment will fail*
+If the S3 bucket name is in use elsewhere, deployment will fail.*

 ### hail-jupyter